-The enormous dying lion is a monument to Swiss Guards who were killed defending Louis XVI and Marie Antoinette during the French Revolution.
+The enormous dying lion is a monument to mercenary Swiss soldiers who were killed defending Louis XVI and Marie Antoinette during the French Revolution.
 He is carved entirely out of the cliff face here in a what was once a sand stone quarry.
 You’ll notice he is pierced by a spear, and that he rests his weary head on a fleur-de-lis shield representing the French monarchy.
 Next to him is a shield with the Swiss coat of arms.
 Underneath this poignant memorial are listed the names of the officers, and numbers of dead and surviving soldiers, DCCLX (760) and CCCL (350), respectively.

 Notice the writing above our forlorn feline?
 Helvetiorum Fidei ac Virtuti – to the loyalty and bravery of the Swiss.

 Karl Pfyffer von Altishofen, an officer of the Guard, was home on leave at the time of the massacre.
 He wanted to commemorate his fellow officers and took up collections to have this sad, evocative sculpture hewn in 1821.